Tutka Bay Lodge

-Thanks to Tutka Bay Lodge, the Dixon’s, care deeply about Alaska’s environment, which is reflected in the small footprint of their six-guest lodges.
-Their focus on local, homegrown and foraged menu items; cooking fresh catches by guests and composting leftovers to nourish their herb and vegetable gardens; as well as maintaining strong relationships with their neighbors, crew and staff; Tutka Bay Lodge has earned the stamp of approval from National Geographic and lives solidly on their Unique Lodges of the World list.
+The owner’s of Tutka Bay Lodge, the Dixon’s, care deeply about Alaska’s environment, which is reflected in the small footprint of their six-guest lodges.
+Their focus on local, homegrown and foraged menu items; cooking fresh catches by guests and composting leftovers to nourish their herb and vegetable gardens; as well as maintaining strong relationships with their neighbors, crew and staff show their dedication to sustainability.

 Tutka Bay Lodge Accommodations

 Situated on an 11-acre property, Tutka Bay Lodge has five private, comfortable and enticing cabins:

 Oyster Catcher Cabin